+you are age 55 or over

+you have met the two-year qualifying period, and

+your employer agrees.

-If you reduce your hours or move to a less senior position at or after age 55 you can, provided your employer agrees, and you've met the 2 years vesting period, draw some or all of the benefits you have already built up, helping you ease into retirement, although Your benefits may be reduced for early payment.
+Flexible retirement helps you ease into retirement.
+If you reduce your hours or move to a less senior position, you can take some or all the benefits you have already built up.
+Your benefits may be reduced for early payment.

 The Scheme

-This guide is a short description of the conditions of membership and main Scheme benefits that apply if you pay into the LGPS on or after 1 April 2015.
+This guide is a short description of the conditions of membership and main Scheme benefits that apply if you pay into the L G P S on or after 1 April 2015.

+The guide is not relevant for councillors.

 What kind of scheme is it?

-The LGPS is a tax approved, defined benefit occupational pension scheme and the scheme regulations are made under the Public Service Pension Schemes Act 2013 and, in the case of the LGPS (Transitional Provisions and Savings) (Scotland) Regulations 2014, under the Superannuation Act 1972.
+The L G P S is a tax approved, defined benefit occupational pension scheme which was set up under the Public Service Pensions Act 2013 and, in the case of the L G P S (Transitional Provisions and Savings) (Scotland) Regulations 2014, under the Superannuation Act 1972.

-The LGPS was contracted out of the State Second Pension scheme (S2P) until 5 April 2016; From 6 April 2016 the ‘contracted out’ status ceased to exist for all pension schemes due to the introduction of the single tier State Pension.
-The LGPS meets the government's standards under the automatic enrolment provisions of the Pensions Act 2008.
+The L G P S was contracted out of the State Second Pension scheme (S2P) until 5 April 2016.
+From 6 April 2016, the ‘contracted out’ status ended for all pension schemes due to the introduction of the single tier State Pension.
+The L G P S meets the government's standards under the automatic enrolment provisions of the Pensions Act 2008.

 The amount of pension you earn in a Scheme year is worked out each year and added to your pension account.
 The total amount of pension in your pension account is revalued at the end of each Scheme year so your pension keeps up with the cost of living.

-The LGPS is very secure because the benefits are set out in law.
+The L G P S is very secure because the benefits are set out in law.

 Who can join?

-The LGPS covers employees working in local government and for other organisations that have chosen to participate in it.
-To be able to join the LGPS you need to be under age 75 and work for an employer that offers membership of the Scheme.
-If you are employed by a non-local government organisation which participates in the LGPS (an admission body), you can only join if your employer nominates you for membership of the Scheme.
-Police officers, operational firefighters and, in general, teachers and employees eligible to join another statutory pension scheme (such as the NHS Pension Scheme) are not allowed to join the LGPS.
+The L G P S covers employees working in local government and for other organisations that have chosen to participate in it.
+To be able to join the L G P S, you need to be under age 75 and work for an employer that offers membership of the Scheme.
+If you are employed by a non-local government organisation which participates in the L G P S (an admission body), you can only join if your employer nominates you for membership of the Scheme.
+Police officers, operational firefighters and, in general, teachers and employees eligible to join another public service pension scheme, such as the NHS Pension Scheme, are not allowed to join the L G P S.

-If you start a job in which you are eligible for membership of the LGPS You will be brought into the scheme, if your contract of employment is for 3 months or more.
-If it is for less than 3 months and you are, or during that period become, an Eligible Jobholder you will be brought into the scheme from the automatic enrolment date (unless your employer issues you with a postponement notice to delay bringing you into the scheme for up to a maximum of 3 months) or, if your contract is extended to be for 3 months or more or you opt to join by completing an application form, you will be brought into the scheme from the beginning of the pay period after the one in which your contract is extended or you opt to join.
+You will automatically join on the date your employment begins if you are eligible, unless your contract of employment is for less than three months.

+If your contract is for less than three months, you can elect to join by completing an opt-in form.
+You will then join from the next pay period.
+If you don’t elect to join, there are two situations where you will automatically join.

+Firstly, you will automatically join if your employer extends your contract so that it will last for three months or more.
+You will then join from the next pay period following your employer extending your contract.